Calculator guide

 • LVR: 90%

-At 90% LVR on a $720k loan, the indicative LMI premium from a Helia-style grid is around 2.0% of the loan, or roughly $14,400 including stamp duty on the premium (LMI is itself subject to GST and, in some states, insurance duty).
+At 90% LVR on a $720k loan, the indicative LMI premium from a Helia-style grid is around 2.0% of the loan, or roughly $14,400 before any state insurance duty.
+The final lender quote can differ because insurer rate cards, GST treatment, duty settings, discounts and capitalisation rules vary.

 Capitalised, the loan becomes $734,400 at an LVR of 91.8% — which can push some lenders into a higher LMI band, a circular problem solved by either accepting the higher premium or paying LMI upfront.